Language-Agnostic Modeling of Source Reliability on Wikipedia: Data and Methods

 \subsubsection{Topic Selection}

 In this study, we have focused on articles from the following five topic datasets: Climate Change, COVID-19, Biology, History, and Media.
-Climate Change and COVID-19 were selected as they are both controversial but for a different time duration.
+Climate Change and COVID-19 were selected as they are both controversial, but for different time durations.
 COVID-19 appeared at the end of 2019, while Climate Change has been a controversial topic for decades~\cite{korte2023causes}.
 Both have a Wikiproject community of editors~\footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:WikiProject}} who label articles as relevant to the topic with special guidelines.
-For comparison, we also selected three topics that are not as controversial, but which varied in terms of reference quality based on the ``reference risk'' metric (which is also based on the usage of perennial sources) from previous work~\cite{Baigutanova_2023}.
-We choose one example from each risk category: Biology (low risk), History (medium risk), and Media (high risk).
+For comparison, we also selected three topics that are not as controversial, but which varied in terms of reference quality based on the ``reference risk'' metric.
+This metric was introduced by \citet{Baigutanova_2023} and estimates the likelihood of articles citing unreliable sources.
+Specifically, reference risk is calculated as the proportion of citations in an article that point to domains categorized as generally unreliable, deprecated, or blacklisted in the English Wikipedia perennial source list.
+Higher reference risk indicates a greater potential threat to verifiability and information quality.

+This stratification allowed us to evaluate our model’s performance across topics with varying levels of citation quality and editorial scrutiny.